tjayhoover/Kattis-Solutions/README.md

 # Kattis-Solutions
-Here are solutions to various problems that I solved on Kattis.
+These are solutions to various problems that I solved on Kattis (https://open.kattis.com/).
-These problems were assigned in a computational problem solving course.
-There are a variety of different techniques used.
+The problems were assigned in a computational problem solving course.
+Each one employes a different technique.
+Each file is named after the ID of the problem on Kattis.
+Here is a list of problems:

+1. Hanging Out on the Terrace: hangingout.py
+2.